RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Breakout-Board/AT-Command-Manual/README.md

 :::tip 📝 NOTE:

 If you want to use the RAK811 Breakout Board to make a product, you should understand how to upgrade the RAK811 firmware in the future.
 As mentioned, the firmware of the RAK811 Breakout Board can be upgraded through the SWD or UART1 port.
-Both requires a general-purpose PC.
+Both require a general-purpose PC.

 :::